magento/devdocs/guides/v2.0/config-guide/multi-site/ms_apache.md

     Additional tasks might be required to deploy multiple websites in a hosted environment; check with your hosting provider for more information.

     Additional tasks are required to set up Magento Enterprise Cloud Edition.
 After you complete the tasks discussed in this topic, see [Set up multiple Cloud websites or stores]({{ page.baseurl }}cloud/project/project-multi-sites.html).
-*   You use one virtual host per store; the virtual host configuration file is `/etc/httpd/httpd.conf`
+*   You use one virtual host per website; the virtual host configuration file is `/etc/httpd/httpd.conf`

     Different versions of Apache on different operating systems set up virtual hosts differently.
 Consult the [Apache documentation](https://httpd.apache.org/docs/2.4/vhosts){:target="_blank"} or a network administrator if you're not sure how to set up a virtual host.
 *   The Magento software is installed in `/var/www/html/magento2`